LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 The thing about Macros is that they are not recursive.
 Once the macro expands it will not expand into itself again if it was directly from the previous pass.
-This is refered to as `painted blue`.
+This is refereed to as `painted blue`.
-People have gotten around it by defering one extra step so the macro expands into another expansion that calls the desired macro.
+People have gotten around it by deferring one extra step so the macro expands into another expansion that calls the desired macro.
-In effect it is basically a hack to get around the preprocessor and it creates incrediably unreadable code.
+In effect it is basically a hack to get around the preprocessor and it creates incredibly unreadable code.
 It would look something like this.
 ```
 #define EVAL1(x) x